-Risk assessments will be recorded in Smartlog and be kept under review.
+Risk assessments will be recorded in a secure area on the Google Drive and Smartlog and be kept under review.
 The Designated Safeguarding Lead (or a deputy) will ensure they are engaging with Social Care.

 Follow up Actions

 Children sharing a classroom